Starbucks: Corporate governance and identity

 Howard Schultz was the CEO of Starbucks from 1986 to 2000.
 He was succeeded by Orin Smith, who ran the company for five years and positioned Starbucks as a large player in fair trade coffee (fair trade later being overturned during Kevin Johnson's leadership in 2022), increasing sales to US$5 billion.
 Jim Donald was CEO from 2005 to 2008, orchestrating a large-scale earnings expansion.
 Schultz returned as CEO during the 2008 financial crisis and spent the succeeding decade growing the company's market share, expanding its offerings, and reorienting the brand around corporate social responsibility.

 Kevin Johnson, who was president and chief operating officer from 2015 to 2018, succeeded Schultz as CEO in 2017.
 Myron E. Ullman became chairman of the firm in June 2018.
 Both Johnson and Ullman succeeded Howard Schultz, who served in both capacities from 2008 to 2017.
 Since 2018, Schultz has served as the firm's first Chairman emeritus.

 In March 2022, Starbucks announced that Schultz would return as CEO in April 2022 in an interim role.
 Later that September, Laxman Narasimhan was appointed to succeed him in April 2023, with Schultz remaining a member of the board of directors.
 Narasimhan assumed the position sooner than planned, in March 2023.
 In August 2024, he was ousted and replaced with Brian Niccol, who became the chain's CEO on September 9 after leaving his position as Chipotle's CEO.
 Niccol received a starting salary of $1.6 million a year and a $10 million starting bonus.

 Analysts have long believed that the firm's corporate governance must determine how to contend with higher materials prices and enhanced competition from lower-priced fast-food chains, including McDonald's and Dunkin' Donuts.
 In October 2015, Starbucks hired its first chief technology officer, Gerri Martin-Flickinger, to lead its technology team.
 Starbucks maintains control of production processes by communicating with farmers to secure beans, roasting its own beans, and managing distribution to all retail locations.
 Additionally, Starbucks's Coffee and Farmer Equity Practices require suppliers to inform Starbucks what portion of wholesale prices paid reaches farmers.
 Shortly after becoming CEO, Niccol announced a new 'Back to Starbucks' strategy to win back customers.
 The plan including simplifying the menu and reversing rules for its cafes in North America that had allowed people to use their facilities even if they had not bought anything.

+On 19 December 2025, Starbucks announced Amazon's Anand Varadarajan as new chief technology officer, effective 19 January 2026.